WPCD-Workflows/documentation/source/old/itm/public/xml/itm_periodic_reporting_2011-05_amns_imp3.rst

     -  In March we had a very fruitful meeting with David Coster at IPP Garching.
 In this meeting we agreed that our data will be supplied in ADAS data format.
-This will simplify the input of our data into ITM structures.
+This will simplify the input of our data into EU-IM structures.
 Data for fully stripped Be, C, N, and Ne ions are already prepared and will be entered in due time.
 We are currently working on the data sets for Li and on calculations of collision systems involving highly charged Ar ions.